noe-von-eiff/sudoku-solver/README.md

 ## TODOs
 - Finish README
 - Upgrade solver for Evil boards
-- Implement a Benchmarking Function
+- Add a new check for "shadow blacklists"
+- Add a backtracking method as a last resort if logic isnt enough
 - Some lookup tables to avoid division at every iteration
 - Write tests